BillJr99/Ursinus-CS173/_pages/Labs/Conditionals/lab-tellastory.md

 // later on...

 if(isBill) {
-    System.out.println("Earlier, you said your name is Bill!");
+    System.out.println("Earlier, you said your name is Bill!
+It\'s nice to meet you.");
 }
 ```